Panzer1119/streamlink2osp/README.md

 quality, disable ads or reruns, and even retry failed streams.
 So why wait?
 Start re-streaming your favorite Twitch livestreams to OSP today!

-Even though Twitch added the ability to pause and rewind livestreams in 2021[^1], it was a limited test phase of 1 month.
+Even though Twitch added the ability to pause and rewind livestreams in 2021, it was a limited test phase of 1 month[^1].
 And it seems like a streamer have had to manually enable this feature[^2], meaning they can leave it disabled as well.

 [^1]: https://twitch.uservoice.com/forums/923368-video-features/suggestions/44321271--test-new-options-under-live-video-player